acastdeveloper/todo-simple-react/HOWITWASMADE.md

 ### Introduction

 9. I was Thinking about forms in React.
 Is not like in Javascript.
 In Javascript we usually use variables assigning them the value of the input text doing something like this:
    `let v=document.getElementById("whatever").value`.

-   But in React getting values from a form requires working in a different way.
-When put ***value*** as usual we did in order to get the value by our JavaScript as follows...
+But ***in react every input must be controlled by an state***.
+When we put atribute ***value*** as usual we have done in ordinary html/javascript ...

 ```jsx
  return (